A simple determination of the halo size $L$ from $^{10}$Be/$^9$Be data: Analytical formula for

-We compare in Fig.~\ref{fig:comparison_ratio} the bias incurred by assuming ${\cal F}(E_{k/n})={\cal F}_{\rm HE}$ in the $\mathrm{^{10}Be/^9Be}$ calculation, for two different production cross-section sets \xsGalxii{} (violet) and \optxiiupxxii{} (black)---these sets are properly introduced and discussed in Sect.~\ref{sec:xs_sets}.
+In Fig.~\ref{fig:comparison_ratio} we compare the bias incurred by assuming ${\cal F}(E_{k/n})={\cal F}_{\rm HE}$ in the $\mathrm{^{10}Be/^9Be}$ calculation, for two different production cross-section sets: \xsGalxii{} (magenta) and \optxiiupxxii{} (black).
+These sets are properly introduced and discussed in Sect.~\ref{sec:xs_sets}.
 The top panel shows the $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ ratio calculated with \usine{} (thick lines) and with the analytical model assuming ${\cal F}={\cal F}_{\rm HE}$ (thin lines); the bottom panel shows the relative difference between the two\footnote{Both models rely on the same values for the transport parameters and $L$, taken to be the best-fit parameters from the Be/B analysis with \usine{} (see Sect.~\ref{sec:fit_BeB}).
-In detail, the analytical model uses Eqs~(\ref{eq:TOA2ISforratio}) and~(\ref{eq:1Dratio}), and $t_{\rm diff}$ and $L$ are fixed to the values appropriate for the production cross-section set considered, with ${\cal F}_{\rm HE}$ retrieved from the bottom panel of Fig.~\ref{fig:freeL_BeB} using Eq.~(\ref{eq:FtoHE}), i.e. ${\cal F}_{\xsGalxii{}}=0.62$ and ${\cal F}_{\optxiiupxxii{}}=0.51$.}.
-For both the cross-section sets, the analytical model (thick lines) recovers the \usine{} calculation (thin lines) at a precision better than $1\%$ above $\gtrsim 4$~GeV/n.
-Below, a non-trivial energy-dependence is seen, dependent on the cross-section set: for \optxiiupxxii{} (black solid line), the agreement is at a few percent level, except for a peak difference of $10\%$ at 300~MeV/n (black line in the bottom panel); for \xsGalxii{}, the difference is slowly growing and above $5\%$ at TOA energies below 100 GeV/n.
+In detail, the analytical model uses Eqs~(\ref{eq:TOA2ISforratio}) and~(\ref{eq:1Dratio}), and $t_{\rm diff}$ and $L$ are fixed to the values appropriate for the production cross-section set considered, with ${\cal F}_{\rm HE}$ retrieved from the bottom panel of Fig.~\ref{fig:freeL_BeB} using Eq.~(\ref{eq:FtoHE}), that is ${\cal F}_{\xsGalxii{}}=0.62$ and ${\cal F}_{\optxiiupxxii{}}=0.51$.}.
+For both of the cross-section sets, the analytical model (thick lines) recovers the \usine{} calculation (thin lines) at a precision better than $1\%$ above $\gtrsim 4$~GeV/n.
+Below, a non-trivial energy dependence is seen, dependent on the cross-section set: for \optxiiupxxii{} (solid black line), the agreement is only a few percent, except for a peak difference of $10\%$ at 300~MeV/n (black line in the bottom panel); for \xsGalxii{}, the difference grows slowly, and is above $5\%$ at TOA energies below 100 GeV/n.